 Picking which bag to take on your next adventure is the first step in starting to pack.
 It helps you determine the amount of stuff you can bring and how you plan on schlepping your stuff during your trip.

 Choose wisely.
 If you don’t mind rolling a bag behind you, a small suitcase can work, but the best would be a travel backpack that helps you navigate streets and crowded areas easily.
+Something that you can pick up and keep close to your person will make it easier to move about.
+Want a guide on foreign public transportation, click here.

-How long is my trip ?
+Now that we’ve tackled transportation type, the next question is: How long is my trip ?

 Again, if you don’t need much, 3-5 days worth of items can still fit nicely into a duffle or large travel backpack.
 If you’re travelling by plane or car, a suitcase won’t hinder you at all either.